ssrikantan/ssrikantan.github.io/_posts/2020-02-28-az-ad-jwt-token-custom-attribs.md

 The Web Application ('careerapp', in this example)that needs to be protected with Azure AD User authentication should be registered first.
 The steps to perform are covered [[here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)]

 Ensure, the following are also done for the registered Application:
-a.
-The Application ID & Secret are kept handy
+1. The Application ID & Secret are kept handy
-b. https://www.getpostman.com/oauth2/callback is added to the list of redirect URLs in the registered application.
+2. https://www.getpostman.com/oauth2/callback is added to the list of redirect URLs in the registered application.
 This is for the Postman tool which I will use as the client application that accesses 'careerapp'
-c.
-In the manifest of the registered application, set the attribute value > "acceptMappedClaims" to true
+3. In the manifest of the registered application, set the attribute value > "acceptMappedClaims" to true
-d.
-Provide the registered application with delegated access to the Graph APIs.
+4. Provide the registered application with delegated access to the Graph APIs.
 After this, select the option 'grant Admin consent' on the Azure AD Tenant
-e.
-Note down the v1 Auth URL and Access Token URLs
+5. Note down the v1 Auth URL and Access Token URLs

 ## Get the Service Principal Object ID:
 The Object ID of the Service principal generated above, for the 'careerapp' is required.